Medicare Part A

 Home health care must be provided by a Medicare-certified home health agency, and a doctor has to certify that you are home-bound.
 You are “homebound”, according to Medicare, if both of the following are true:

-- Under normal circumstances, you cannot leave home and doing so will require substantial effort.
+- Under normal circumstances, you cannot leave home, and do so will require substantial effort.

 - It is medically inadvisable for you to leave home without the help of another person, transportation, or special equipment.